seancdavis/seancdavis-com/www/src/blog/posts/2020-08-20-right-way-to-learn-javascript-2020.md

 ---
-title: "The Right Way to Learn JavaScript in 2020"
+title: The Right Way to Learn JavaScript in 2020
-description: "At first glance, the JavaScript ecosystem is overwhelming.
-Here are thoughts on how to slow down, center yourself, and find a place to begin."
+description: At first glance, the JavaScript ecosystem is overwhelming.
+Here are thoughts on how to slow down, center yourself, and find a place to begin.
 tags:
   - javascript
+image: /blog/default/default-blue-01.png
 ---

 It's 2020, the world is losing its mind, and you want to learn [JavaScript](/blog/wtf-is-javascript/)?